-Dr Rohit Kumar is a highly experienced, board-certified plastic surgeon based in Sydney who specialises in Abdominoplasty (tummy tuck surgery), particularly for patients who have undergone major weight loss.
+Dr Rohit Kumar is a board-certified plastic surgeon based in Sydney who performs abdominoplasty, particularly for patients who have experienced major weight changes.
+He and his team provide guidance throughout the surgical process.

 What is Abdominoplasty (Tummy Tuck) Surgery?

-Abdominoplasty, also called a tummy tuck, is a surgical procedure that removes excess skin and fat from the abdominal area.
-It can also tighten underlying abdominal muscles.
+Abdominoplasty, also called a tummy tuck, is a surgical procedure that removes excess skin and fat from the abdominal area and can tighten underlying abdominal muscles.

 - Have lost a significant amount of weight